demisto/content/Integrations/CheckPhish/CheckPhish_description.md

-Integration with CheckPhish - AI Powered Real-time Phishing Detection.
-Send any URL for analysis, to detect the following scams and categories:
-Zero-Day Phishing,
-Tech Support Scams,
-Gift Card Scams,
+## Supported Dispositions
+CheckPhish classifies URLs by the following dispositions (categories).
+- Zero-day phishing
+- Tech support scams
+- Gift card scams
-Survey Scams,
+- Survey scams
-Adult Websites,
+- Adult websites
-Drug Pharmacy (Drug Spam) Websites,
+- Drug pharmacy (Drug Spam) websites
-Illegal/Rogue Streaming Sites,
+- Illegal/rogue streaming sites
-Gambling Websites,
+- Gambling websites
-Hacked Websites,
+- Hacked Websites
-Cryptojacking / Cryptomining.
+- Cryptojacking/cryptomining

+## Sending URLs to Check
-You can send as many URLs as you wish, according to your API privileges, using commas between the URLs, for Example: www.demisto.com,www.google.com,www.youtube.com
+There is no limit to the number of URLs you can send in each call.
+The limit is determined by your API privileges. using commas between the URLs, for Example: www.demisto.com,www.google.com,www.youtube.com

+## Modify Severity Levels
-Also, you can modify the severity levels of any response received from CheckPhish, our recommendation, and default parameters are the following:\
+You can modify the severity levels of any disposition received from CheckPhish.
+We recommend the following default parameters:\
-Good = clean\
+- Good = clean\
-Suspicious = drug_spam, gambling, hacked_website, streaming, suspicious\
+- Suspicious = drug_spam, gambling, hacked_website, streaming, suspicious\
-Bad = cryptojacking, phish, likely_phish, scam\
+- Bad = cryptojacking, phish, likely_phish, scam\

-note that the worst category in which a label is included in, will be the affective one.
+**Note**: The worst category in which a label is included will be the effective one.